Skip to main content

 Environment Configuration

-Never commit .env.local to version control!
-It contains sensitive credentials.
+Never commit environment files to version control!
+They contain sensitive credentials.

 Next Steps